3. You're planning ahead for your future

 If you value the experience of experts in other aspects of your life, don't discount it when it comes to managing your life savings.

-A financial coach is not just someone who helps with investments.
+A financial adviser is not just someone who helps with investments.
 Their job is to help you with every aspect of your financial life—savings, insurance, tax, debt—while keeping you on track to achieve your goals.

 More importantly, they can answer questions like: